 - Deeply Multisampled sounds with up to 32-way velocity switching, Round Robins, etc

-- Mechanical Noise, Pedal Noise and Release Noise behavior modeling
+- Mechanical Noise, Pedal Noise and Release Noise behaviour modelling

 - Authentic tone and inspiring playability

-- Patches feature authentic circuit modeled amps and effects
+- Patches feature authentic circuit modelled amps and effects

 - Optional “Lite” installation (30 GB) for stage use

 As part of their new “Cinematic Studio Series”, Cinematic Strings (now not only strings!) released Cinematic Studio Piano, a warm and incredibly realistic sounding Yamaha C7 Grand, recorded in Australia’s premier scoring stage.
 Compatible with the Free Kontakt 5 Player and coming in at an excellent price of just £65.95 this is a great piano for musicians and producers on a budget looking for a reliable, professional sound.

 The user interface is simple but intuitive; it’s not overcrowded with unnecessary controls and just contains the essentials such as the mix and position of the four different microphone channels available, allowing you to easily achieve the sound you’re looking for.
 Take advantage of the additional FX patch which includes scrapes, glissandos and plucks for added realism and tension.

 It really amazes me how much quality they’ve managed to pack into a product with such a small price tag on it and I’d definitely recommend looking into Cinematic Studio Piano if you’re a first-time buyer.